MicrosoftDocs/azure-aks-docs/articles/aks/best-practices-cost.md

 ### Azure Monitor

-If you're ingesting metric data via Container insights, we recommended migrating to managed Prometheus, which offers a significant cost reduction.
+If you're ingesting metric data via Container insights, we recommend migrating to managed Prometheus, which offers a significant cost reduction.
 You can [disable Container insights metrics using the data collection rule (DCR)](/azure/azure-monitor/containers/container-insights-data-collection-dcr?tabs=portal) and deploy the [managed Prometheus add-on](/azure/azure-monitor/containers/kubernetes-monitoring-enable#enable-prometheus-and-grafana), which supports configuration via Azure Resource Manager, Azure CLI, Azure portal, and Terraform.

 For more information, see [Azure Monitor best practices](/azure/azure-monitor/best-practices-containers#cost-optimization) and [managing costs for Container insights](/azure/azure-monitor/containers/container-insights-cost).